HowardZHY/TooManyItems/README.md

 # TooManyItems
 An 1.8.9 update for the Too Many Items mod
 ## There is a MCP Client and a Forge mod.
-Compile with MCP 918.
+Decompiled with MCP 918.
+Compile with Forge 2318.

-## For developers:
+## For developers (eg. add TMI to your PERSONAL MCP Client):

+Use the net/minecraft/client/gui/inventory/GuiContainer.java.
+AND You need to make ATs for these 4 methods below by yourself in MCP.

-### You need to put net/minecraft/client/gui/inventory/GuiContainer.class in the jar's basal directory and rename as TMIGuiContainer.class after build in Forge env.
+You need to put net/minecraft/client/gui/inventory/GuiContainer.class in the jar's basal directory and rename as TMIGuiContainer.class after build in Forge env.

+###Welcome to fork it , but read the COPYRIGHT INFO first!

 META-INF: